eelstork/l3-lang/README.md

 A unit may pose as an external object or type bridged through the runtime, either through referencing or instantiation.

-Units contain procedures, functions, and type definitions.
+Units may contain procedures, functions and type definitions.

-A module specifies namespace configuration and cross-module dependencies; modules enforce architectural integrity.
-Configuration may involve disabling language features, such as recording or dynamic typing.
+A module specifies namespace configuration; modules enforce architectural integrity through declaring cross-module dependencies; configuration may involve disabling language features such as recording or dynamic typing.

 ## Literals and primitives